lqkhoo/rf-calculator/README.md

 Likewise, our sass file imports Bootstrap's sass file to modify their parameters, so we don't need to include Bootstrap's css in the html head.

-# Credits
-* Art assets are from Blazagon's data dump, who is part of Reddit's RF5 reverse-engineering group effort.
-* Most icons are from Bootstrap's icon library.
-* The Ajax loader gif is from Wikimedia Commons.

-# Disclaimer
-All art assets are originals from the game, and are thus copyrighted material owned by the publisher.
-They have been included in this project under fair use.
-There are no nonsense ads / tracking / Analytics and I don't take donations of any sort.
-This is a project built for fun, plain and simple (and it was fun!).

-It goes without saying that the MIT license for this repository only extends as far as the source code, not to those assets.
-This repository includes JavaScript library code and Bootstrap icons, all licensed under their own respective terms.

 # Solver (omitted)
 This section is mathematical.
-It's less to do with the gear calculator than an analysis of Rune Factory's item system, which has remained mostly unchanged over the years.
+It has less to do with the gear calculator than an analysis of Rune Factory's item system, which has remained mostly unchanged over the years.

 Originally, I intended to implement a solver for finding an optimum combination of imgredients in slots, given an objective function (in terms of desired stats).
 RF5's item system turned out to be simple enough to be solved via iterative application of linear programming with very limited branching.
-I decided against implementing this, because JavaScript is very poor for robust numerical work; to begin with, it treats all numbers as floats (IEEE 754 double precision) and it doesn't support vectorized operations like Numpy et al does.
+Eventually I decided against implementing this, because JavaScript is very poor for robust numerical work; to begin with, it treats all numbers as floats (IEEE 754 double precision) and it doesn't support vectorized operations like Numpy et al does.
 The procedure is also so easy it could be done by hand.
 That's what the gear calculator is for.

-I'll explain how we can approach this kind of problem, and, in this particular case, solve it with a greedy algorithm.
+I'll walk through a sketch of how we can approach this kind of problem, and, in this particular case, solve it with a greedy algorithm.
 I'll be very verbose as the audience background is potentially quite wide, so if you're already familiar with optimization, please bear with it.

 Let all stats in the table be represented by a real vector: